remix-run/remix/templates/spa/README.md

 npm run preview
 ```

 You can serve this from any server of your choosing.
-The server should support SPA fallback.
+The server should be configured to serve multiple paths from a single root `/index.html` file (commonly called "SPA fallback").
+Other steps may be required if the host doesn't directly support this functionality.

 For a simple example, you could use [sirv-cli](https://www.npmjs.com/package/sirv-cli):

 ```shellscript
 npx sirv-cli build/client/ --single --ignores "^/assets/"